2023-24 CATALOG YEAR

 The Spanish department's Senior Experience consists of a multimedia portfolio that provides measurable evidence of the academic work, cultural competence, and communication skills required of Spanish majors.
 The portfolio is a requirement for completion of the major.
 It presents a collection of evidence that demonstrates a student's attainment of the learning goals established by the program.

-Spanish majors are required to submit their multimedia portfolio in the required electronic format to the Spanish department by the end of the fifth week of their final term at Lawrence.
+Spanish majors are required to submit their multimedia portfolio in the required electronic format to the Spanish department by the end of the sixth week of their final term at Lawrence.
 Spanish faculty evaluators will assess the portfolio and communicate the outcome of their evaluation to the students before the end of the term.
 Unapproved portfolios must be revised and resubmitted before the last day of classes in order for students to graduate.

 Important: Students must register to take an Independent Study (SPAN 699) for one (1) unit (S/U) with their assigned faculty evaluator(s) during their final term at Lawrence.